anshu189/gtrack/docs/GTrak – Architecture Document.md

 ---

-## Animations

-Animations should communicate state.

-Examples

-Accordion expand

-Dialog open

-Success feedback

-Avoid decorative animations.

-Target duration

-100–150ms

----

 ## Empty States

 Every empty state should help the user.

 Examples

-No history

-↓

-"Start tracking today."

-No meals

-↓

-"Add your first food."
+No meals → "Add your first food."

-No analytics

-↓
+No notes → "No notes for today."

-"Track a few days to see trends."
+No analytics → "Track a few days to see trends."

 ---